rhagarty/techxchange-instanton-lab/README.md

 ### Enable the default registry route in OpenShift to push images to its internal repos

+> **NOTE**: You will not need to perform this step if you completed the Semeru Cloud Compiler lab.

 ```bash
 oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge
 ```

 ### Log Podman into the OpenShift registry server [IF NEEDED]

-> **NOTE**: You will not need to perform this step if you completed the Semeru Cloud Compiler lab.
+> **NOTE**: You will not need to perform the following steps if you completed the Semeru Cloud Compiler lab.

 First we need to get the `TOKEN` that we can use to get the password for the registry.